 Use Magic Erasers

-- Put a little bit of mayonnaise on a cloth or a rag of your choice, and apply it directly to the white stain.
-Rather than applying the condiment directly onto the floor and attracting ants, you should cover something on top of it.
+- Put a small amount of mayonnaise on a cloth or a rag of your choice, applying it directly to the white stain.
+To avoid attracting ants, it’s recommended to cover the applied condiment with something.

-- Let the product sit on the stain for an hour.
-Examine it closely, so it does not dry up and stain your floor.
+- Allow the product to sit on the stain for an hour.
+Regularly check its status to prevent it from drying up and potentially staining your floor.

-- If the product looks dry, you can put a little more mayonnaise on the lump to maintain the product.
+- If the product appears dry, reapply a small amount of mayonnaise to maintain its effectiveness.

-- After you’re done with these steps, you can safely wipe the mayo from your floor with a clean patch of that same cloth or rag.
+- Once the allotted time has passed, safely wipe the mayo from your floor using a clean patch of the same cloth or rag.